jasonwong-lab/LocusMasterTE/README.md

                         Used internally to represent alignments.
 Must be different from all other feature names. (default:
                         __no_feature)
-  --ncpu NCPU           Number of cores to use.
-(Multiple cores not supported
-                        yet). (default: 1)
   --tempdir TEMPDIR     Path to temporary directory.
 Temporary files will be
                         stored here.
 Default uses python tempfile package to create the temporary directory. (default: None)